SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-cluster.md

 ### Sample Configuration

-The following example represents the minimal parameters required to configure a SonarQube cluster.
+The following example represents a sample configuration of a SonarQube cluster.
 The example assumes:

 - The VMs having IP addresses ip1 and ip2 (server1, server2) are application nodes
 - The VMs having IP addresses ip3, ip4, and ip5 (server3, server4 and server5) are search nodes